raulcf/raulcf.github.io/log.md

+- May'25.
+Hosted Professor Ethan Zuckerman as part of our Data Ecology Speaker Series.
+- May'25.
+Attended and presented at the Workshop 'LLMs meet Data Management' at UCBerkeley
+- May'25.
+Hosted Professor Moshe Vardi as part of our DSI Distinguished Seminar Speaker Series.
+- Apr'25.
+Hosted Professor Margo Seltzer as part of our DSI Distinguished Seminar Speaker Series
 - Apr'25.
 Participated in a Law and Technology Society event at the Law School with Professor Bridget Fahey.
 - Feb'25.
 Named <a href="https://sloan.org/fellowships/2025-fellows">Sloan